 If your place of embarkation is on the Northeast corridor it may be more convenient and affordable to use Amtrak (www.amtrak.com; 1-800-872-7245) as your means of travel.
-New York Penn Station (8th Avenue & West 31st Street) is the city's hub for Amtrak travel and is only a scenic walk away from Grand Central Terminal (89 East 42nd Street).
+New York Penn Station's Moynihan Train Hall (421 8th Avenue) is the city's hub for Amtrak travel and is only a scenic walk away from Grand Central Terminal (89 East 42nd Street).